Add Custom Server Software or Version

 -

-Once you have downloaded the installer, double click to run it.
+Once you have downloaded the installer, run it.

 -

-A prompt should appear, ensure you switch to the “Server” tab or choose “Install Server” from the list of options.
+A prompt should appear, make sure you switch to the “Server” tab or choose “Install Server” from the list of options.

 -